lislon/env-hopper/.github/instructions/nx.instructions.md

 # General Guidelines

-- When answering questions, use the nx_workspace tool first to gain an understanding of the workspace architecture
+- Always run nx commands with pnpm prefix (e.g., `pnpm nx run`, `pnpm nx show`). - When answering questions, use the nx_workspace tool first to gain an understanding of the workspace architecture
 - For questions around nx configuration, best practices or if you're unsure, use the nx_docs tool to get relevant, up-to-date docs!!
 Always use this instead of assuming things about nx configuration
 - If the user needs help with an Nx configuration or project graph error, use the 'nx_workspace' tool to get any errors
 - To help answer questions about the workspace structure or simply help with demonstrating how tasks depend on each other, use the 'nx_visualize_graph' tool